Easter holidays in Italy 2024 is coming and you don't know where to go? Here are 10 ideas for a long, relaxing weekend in Italy.

-For a different holiday than usual, you could think of an Easter 2023 on a mountain top.
+For a different holiday than usual, you could think of an Easter holiday in Italy 2024 on a mountain top.
 And what better mountain, in Italy, than the King of the Alps?
 Mont Blanc, with its 4807 meters of height is the roof of Europe and among the seven highest mountains in the world.

 Fortunately, you don't need to be an expert mountaineer to enjoy the majestic beauty of this rock giant.
 You can stop in the pretty town of Courmayeur, for example, a well-known winter destination surrounded by amazing valleys that are perfect in spring for walking or for a bike ride.This lively town retains its mountain village atmosphere, and here you will find everything you could wish for, for a completely relaxing Easter.
 This includes hotels, restaurants and shops, but you can also easily reach the famous Mont Blanc Skyway cable car.

 Among spectacular views, in a few minutes you'll reach Punta Helbronner, at 3,466 meters.
 Here you can choose whether to enjoy a regenerating walk or to challenge your limits by paragliding down to the valley.